gemlarin/navShrink/navShrink/readme.md

 @media (max-width: 768px) {
     a.navbar-brand{
-        padding-top:10px;  //should match value used in logoMobileFinalPadding
+        padding-top:10px;  //should match value used in logoMobilePadding
     }
     a.navbar-brand img {
         width: auto;